 Launching at 2142 GMT, 6 February 2020, a Soyuz 2-1B rocket has carried 34 OneWeb satellites to LEO.
-The launch which, lifted-off from the Baikonur Cosmodrome, Kazakhstan, was part of the launch contract signed between OneWeb and Arianespace.
-This mission utilising one of the Kazakh or Russian spaceports was managed by joint Starsem – a company joint European-Russian company through which commercial Soyuz rockets are purchased.
+The launch, which lifted off from the Baikonur Cosmodrome, Kazakhstan, was part of a contract signed between OneWeb and Arianespace.
+This mission, utilising one of the Kazakh or Russian spaceports, was managed by joint Starsem – a joint European-Russian company through which commercial Soyuz rockets are purchased.

-It took until 1 hour, 12 minutes, after lift-off before the first two OneWeb satellites were deployed from the Fregat-M Upper-stage.
-The satellites were then deployed in groups of four until the last deployment which occurred 3 hours, 45 minutes in to the mission.
-Following completion of the satellite deployments the Fregat-M will fire its thrusters in order to de-orbit itself at close to six hours following launch.
+It took until 1 hour, 12 minutes after lift-off before the first two OneWeb satellites were deployed from the Fregat-M Upper-stage.
+The satellites were then deployed in groups of four until 3 hours, 45 minutes into the mission.
+Following completion, the Fregat-M was due to fire its thrusters to de-orbit itself at close to six hours following launch.

-The next OneWeb mission, is planned for sometime in March.
+The next OneWeb launch is planned for March.